 A term borrowed from ecosystem science, regenerative, in the business context, refers to the continual building and replenishing of natural capital, resources, materials, and people.
 The result is a healthier business ecosystem from which a business can thrive, with a positive long-term outlook.

 Influenced by the concepts of circular economy and other systems thinking frameworks, the regenerative approach adopts aspirational goals of net-positive impact.
 In simplest terms, leaving the world a better place as a result of business practices, decisions, and relationships.
-No matter whether the corner store or a Fortune 500, the call to level-up, innovate, and collaborate toward net positive impacts creates tremendous opportunity for leadership, brand identity, profits, and longevity.
-Specifically, regenerative practices build new market opportunities, costs savings and efficiencies, secure supply-relationships, and loyal customers/clients.
+Whether it’s a corner store or a Fortune 500, the call to innovate and collaborate toward net-positive impacts drives opportunities for leadership, branding, profits, and longevity.
+Regenerative practices also create new markets, cut costs, secure supply relationships, and build customer loyalty.

 One the most well-known proponents of this business philosophy, the iconic apparel brand Patagonia, was a pioneer of organic cotton.
-Then, several years ago they upped their commitment to go “beyond organic” by supporting production practices that build soil, sequester carbon, and increase livelihoods.
+Years ago, they advanced to “beyond organic,” supporting practices that build soil, sequester carbon, and enhance livelihoods.
 As Patagonia CEO Rose Marcario explains, “If we don’t act now, and act boldly, we give up the planet”.
-Accordingly, the company invests a significant portion of profits back into the supply chain, communities, and a variety of innovations; is helping to launch the Regenerative Organic Agriculture standard for carbon friendly farming; and remains one of the most well recognized and forward-thinking brands on the planet.
+Accordingly, the company invests a significant portion of profits back into the supply chain, communities, and innovations.
+It is also helping to launch the Regenerative Organic Agriculture standard for carbon-friendly farming and remains one of the most forward-thinking brands.
 [1]

 Investing in regenerative practices, especially during Covid-19 times, assures a certain level of business resiliency.
 In fact, as Carol Sanford, author of ‘The Regenerative Business’, explains, “Regeneration goes beyond resilience or sustainability.
 Whatever is resilient, restored, robust, or sustainable resists or recovers from shocks and stays the same.
 Shocks make a regenerative business better.
 It rebounds and has the capacity to do more and be more”.
 [2]